danbernier/zombie_scout/README.md

 #### Phase 2: Grep

-Then it greps your whole project - currently *.rb and *.erb files - for whole-word occurrances of any of the methods it found.
+Then it greps your whole project - currently *.rb and *.erb *.haml files - for whole-word occurrances of any of the methods it found.
 The whole-word grep (`grep -w`) means that searching for `dead_method` won't count `dead_methods` as a match, and accidentally think it's live.